ASaiM/hmp_mock_tests/README.md

 # Requirements

 - `wget`
-- `bioblend`
+- `pip` and some Python modules you can install using `pip install -r requirements.txt`
-- [ASaiM Galaxy instance](https://github.com/ASaiM/framework), launched and populated with tools and databases (Check also [ASaiM documentation](http://asaim.readthedocs.org/en/latest/framework/index.html))
+- [ASaiM framework](https://github.com/ASaiM/framework) with its custom Galaxy instance launched and populated with tools and databases.
+You can also check [ASaiM documentation](http://asaim.readthedocs.org/en/latest/framework/index.html) for further information.

-You need to generate an API key corresponding to your account on ASaiM Galaxy instance (in `User` menu, on top panel).

 # Usage